-Streptococcus pyogenes (beta-hemolytic group A streptococcus) represents the most common bacterial cause of tonsillopharyngitis that necessitates antibiotic therapy.
+Streptococcus pyogenes (beta-hemolytic group A streptococcus) represent the most common bacterial cause of tonsillopharyngitis that necessitates antibiotic therapy.
 Regardless of its widespread prevalence, the ideal approach to disease management still remains a matter of debate.

 In a majority of cases, streptococcal pharyngitis represents a self-limited illness, even if no antimicrobial therapy is administered.
 The primary goal of treatment is the prevention of acute rheumatic fever, but benefits also include alleviation of symptoms, shortening the duration of the disease, limiting household spread, and averting suppurative complications.